How much does a TV Advert cost? And why?

 So that is why in this blog we are going to help understand and then decide which is the best:

 - How many do you want in your production team

 - What will be the distribution process of your TV Advert

 Where does the investment for a TV Advert go?

-You may have an idea of how you want your 30sec advert to look and feel, sound and come across.
-However, a professional production team will know exactly how to produce it on time and to budget.
+You may have an idea of how you want your 30sec advert to look and feel, sound, and come across.
+However, a professional production team will know exactly how to produce it on time and on budget.

-Through our research we have found that a TV advert can cost anywhere between £5000 to well skies the limit.
+Through our research, we have found that a TV advert can cost anywhere between £5000 to good skies the limit.
 In fact, some adverts have gone into the millions in their budgets.
-By the contrary, modest adverts for TV broadcast sit anywhere between £15,000 to £50,000 depending on the product or service.
+On the contrary, modest adverts for TV broadcasts sit anywhere between £15,000 to £50,000 depending on the product or service.
 But the question is: Where does all this money go?
 Here it comes explained.

-Before an idea is produced, it needs to be pitched.
+Before producing an idea, it needs to be pitched.
 To tailor the pitch accordingly, the production company or creative agency will spend time researching your key target audience and your demographic audience.

 Then, the pitch or pitches created will be presented to you and you will choose your favourite one based on taste, preference, knowledge of your sector, timeline and budget.